JuliErre/gamerbag/README.md

 # Gamerbag

-Its a hardware e-commerce,in this page you can buy pc components, add to cart and more.
+It's a hardware e-commerce,in this page you can buy pc components, add to cart and more.

 ## Page link